|

 A balanced relation between strongly opposing elements: "the continuing, and essential, tension between two of the three branches of government, judicial and legislative" (Haynes Johnson).

-tension noun - Definition, pictures, pronunciation and usage ...
+tension noun - Definition, pictures, pronunciation and usage notes ...

 Definition of tension noun in Oxford Advanced American Dictionary.
 Meaning, pronunciation, picture, example sentences, grammar, usage notes, synonyms and more.